 1. What made you fall in love with video and image in general?

-Many different things in my childhood: movies, music videos, cartoons, comic books and drawing and design in itself.
+Many different things in my childhood: movies, music videos, cartoons, comic books and drawing / design in itself.

 2. Your current work is mainly focused on music videos.
 Why is that?

-3. Why did you start Point of View?
+3. Why did you create Point of View?

 I wanted to have a brand that I could use to sign my videos.
 To elevate Point of View to being a platform for creatives to express themselves.
 It is still a process.
 And it will continue to be a process.

-4. What would you say is the greatest driver for POV’s growth?
+4. What would you say is the greatest driver for its growth?